GOP Rep. Hunter Says He Will Resign 'After The Holidays,' Days After Guilty Plea

 "Shortly after the Holidays I will resign from Congress," he said in a statement.
 "It has been an honor to serve the people of California's 50th District, and I greatly appreciate the trust they have put in me over these last 11 years."

 Hunter's resignation marks a dramatic change in fortunes for the son of Rep. Duncan Hunter, the once-powerful Republican member of the House Armed Services Committee.
-The Republican congressman, a Marine veteran of the war in Iraq, was an early and ardent supporter of President Trump.
+The younger congressman, a Marine veteran of the war in Iraq, was an early and ardent supporter of President Trump's.
 But his political fortunes began to sink after his indictment last year on charges that he and his wife, Margaret, used more than $250,000 in campaign funds for their personal use.

 As NPR's Jessica Taylor noted this week, Margaret Hunter agreed to a plea deal over the summer that required her to testify against the congressman.
 The indictment against the congressman alluded to several extramarital affairs he had.
 Hunter had initially planned to fight those charges, but this week he said he would reverse course and plead guilty.